Meet the interdisciplinary team that will be teaching Law at Goldsmiths.

 Alison Levitt QC (Visiting Professor)

 Alison Levitt is a practising QC at leading barristers chambers 2 Hare Court.
-She was previously the principal legal adviser to the Director of Public Prosecutions (DPP), advising the DPP in relation to the highest level of prosecution cases (2009-2014) and writing the Code for Crown Prosecutors, and before that Partner and the Head of Business Crime in major international law firm Mischon de Reya LLP, where she started the White Collar Crime and Investigations department.
+She was previously the principal legal adviser to the Director of Public Prosecutions (DPP), advising the DPP in relation to the highest level of prosecution cases (2009-2014) and writing the Code for Crown Prosecutors, and after that Partner and the Head of Business Crime in major international law firm Mischon de Reya LLP, where she started the White Collar Crime and Investigations department.

 Alison is bringing to Goldsmiths leading expertise in criminal justice and the legal profession, that feeds into our public engagement work on criminal justice and the LLB Law with Criminal Justice and Human Rights programme, and further strengthens Goldsmiths’ distinctive provision for the enhancement of career skills.